UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_16.md

 Notes:

-This time, filtering using “or” resulted in 10 cereals that met either of the conditions.
+When we filter using “or” this time, it resulted in 10 cereals that met either of the conditions.

 When we filtered using “and”, only 1 cereal met both conditions.